 Many evenings, just after folks departed the dojo and dinner, picking up a suburito, bokken, and jo for an hour or two.
 There were many discoveries here.
 Sensei would occasionally catch the practice and return back inside.

 As meditation continued growing, the veranda overlooking the garden, in front of the shomen, on the side of the mat, or in the loft became regular.
 This increased more and more and it is no small coincidence that years later, Kunzig Shamar Rinpoche gave this collection of heaps the Bodhisattva Refuge Vows.
-The fortuitous blessing sealed, having received the name Karma Semten Chophel, meaning, as he transmitted directly… Unceasing Evergrowing Meditation.
+The fortuitous blessing sealed, having received the name Karma Semten Chophel, meaning, as he transmitted directly… Unceasing Evergrowing Meditation, it still makes perfect sense.

 There were many late evening walkabouts after the last practice of the day.
 Arriving at the National Mall or elsewhere, walking till 1 AM or 2 AM and then turning around and returning.
 This was a practice that encountered situations, however in hindsight, not terribly challenging.
 Friends were made even at the outset of adversity.